 - What is the most important issue facing teens your age today?
 How should they deal with it?

-- Summarize each chapter, listing the characters and what the book was about.
+- Summarize each chapter in a book you're reading, listing the characters and what the book was about.

 - What do you think the author is trying to communicate through the book?

 - Which character is most like you?
-Make sure and explain your answer.
+Make sure to explain your answer.

-- Choose a situation and tell what you would've done differently.
+- Choose a situation in the book or film and tell what you would've done differently.

 - Re-write the ending.